Feel better faster. Get care today.

 Loss of appetite

-Preventing strep throat is the most effective way to reduce the risk of infection, especially in environments where the bacteria can easily spread such as schools, daycares, nursing homes, or hospitals.
-Some practical tips from the CDC to help minimize their chances of contracting strep throat include:
+Preventing strep throat is one of the best ways to reduce the risk of infection, especially in places where bacteria spread easily, such as schools, daycares, nursing homes, and hospitals.
+Practical tips from the CDC include:

 Wash your hands frequently with soap and water, especially after coughing, sneezing, or being in public places.